taichi-dev/taichi_benchmark/svd3/README.md

 <img src="fig/bench_svd.png" width="600">
 </p>

 The figure reveals that Taichi slightly outperform the CUDA implementation in the AOS layout.
 The performance in SOA layout is neck-to-neck.
-We notice that the overall performance is generally bound by memory access efficiency, which also indicates high efficiency of the compute kernels.
+We have also noticed that the overall performance is generally bound by memory access efficiency.
+The results indicate that the compute kernels implemented with Taichi and CUDA are both highly efficient.

 ## Reproduction Steps